curioswitch/go-build/README.md

 modules file, or remove the go.mod / go.sum files to include it as a normal package.

+Using the folder `build` is a goyek convention, but any folder name will work, i.e. if you already use `build` for transient artifacts.
+Note that these tasks use `out` for transient artifacts.

 A list of all tasks can be seen with `go run ./build -h`.
 The commonly used tasks will likely be: